+The first set of the 88 prosecution witnesses have begun deposing before the court.
 The prosecution witnesses include the 23-year-old braveheart's friend who was present in the bus, people present near the scene, police officials and doctors who treated the girl.

 On February 2, the fast-track court in Saket had framed charges against the five accused in the case.
 The five accused had earlier pleaded not guilty to the charges that were read out to them.
 If convicted, they could face the death penalty.
 The sixth being a minor will be tried under juvenile laws.
 On Tuesday, four prosecution witnesses will appear and depose before the court.
 There are a total of 86 witnesses who have to be examined.